-5.4.1.3 MIMO layer adaptation
+5.4.1.2 MIMO layer adaptation

 In release 15 the maximum number of downlink MIMO layers supported is carrier specific, and is not normally changed (although the UE can request a reduction to mitigate overheating).
-Release 16 allows the maximum number of MIMO layers to be configured for different BWPs on a carrier, provided that at least one BWP on the carrier is configured with the maximum layers that the UE can support.
+Release 16 allows the maximum number of MIMO layers to vary between different BWPs on a carrier, provided that at least one BWP on the carrier is configured with the maximum layers that the UE can support.

-This means DCI-based BWP switching can be used to dynamically configure the maximum number of active MIMO layers in a downlink transmission, allowing the UE to reduce its power consumption when fewer receive paths are used.
+This means DCI-based BWP switching can be used to dynamically vary the maximum number of active MIMO layers in a downlink transmission, allowing the UE to reduce its power consumption when fewer receive paths are used.

-Evaluation using the FTP/Video traffic model gives power savings of around 20%, when the maximum number of MIMO layers is reduced (e.g. from 4 layers to 2 layers).
+Evaluation using the FTP/Video traffic model gives savings of around 20% for each halving of the number of layers.

-5.4.1.4 Cross-slot scheduling
+5.4.1.3 Cross-slot scheduling

-Although cross-slot scheduling was considered for power saving in release 15, and while it could be used for data scheduling, it had a limitation as the slot offset for aperiodic CSI-RS was fixed at KO=0 for sub-6GHz, which means that cross-slot scheduling could not be used if aperiodic CSI-RS was configured, as the UE needs to continuously process and decode the PDSCH in anticipation for A-CSI-RS.
+Although cross-slot scheduling was considered for power saving in release 15, the slot offset for aperiodic CSI-RS was fixed at 0 for sub-6GHz, which meant that cross-slot scheduling could not be used if aperiodic CSI-RS was configured.

-This restriction has been resolved in release 16, and enabling cross-slot scheduling to be used in all configurations.
-Power reductions of around 20% are observed from cross-slot scheduling, with further reductions if this is combined with MIMO layer reductions.
+This restriction has been resolved in release 16, and cross-slot scheduling is now possible in all configurations.
+Power reductions of around 20% are available from cross-slot scheduling, with further reductions if this is combined with MIMO layer reductions.